Want the best deal on the Note 8? Go to Best Buy

-The Samsung Galaxy Note 8 has arrived, and you can preorder it starting at midnight.
+The Samsung Galaxy Note 8 has arrived, and you can preorder it now.
 Just be prepared to break open the piggy bank.

 The Note 8 will cost at least $930 if you purchase it outright.
 Ouch!
 Fortunately, there are ways to get a better deal...